hanimao/devOps-notes-/AWS.md

 **Health Checks**
 - enable the load balancer to know if instances it forwards traffic to are available to reply to requests.
 - Load balancer sends a request to a certain port and route. /health endpoint which can be configured to report on the incident status
-- For ex; the load balancer can send the HTTP request to port 4567 on /health route of your instance. if your instance sends a 200 then the instance is healthy.
+- For ex; the load balancer can send the HTTP request to port 4567 on /health route of your instance.
+If your instance sends a 200 then the instance is healthy.

--
+**Types of load balancers**

+- Classic load balancer - HTTP,HTTPS,TCP,SSL
+- Application load Balancer - HTTP,HTTPS,Websocket.
+Ideal for modern web apps.
+Operates at Layer 7 making it more smarter as it can make routing decision based on the content of the request ex URL, cookies.
+- Network Load balancer (layer 4 Transport Layer).
+Built for TCP and UDP.
+Handles millions of requests per second.
+Good for low latency application such as real time gaming.
+- Gateaway Load Balancer (Layer3).
+Built for IP protocol.
+Designed to help you scale, deploy and manage third party network application like firewalls, traffic analysers in your VPC.